Skip to Content

 • Check the level corresponding to marks

-• If the level of oil is too high, remove some of it by draining it through the plug present below the oil pump.
-Or use an oil hand pump to remove some from the reservoir
+• If the oil level is too high, remove some by draining it through the plug below the oil pump.
+Or use an oil hand pump to remove some from the reservoir.

 ● Lawnmower Engine Oil rings: